Apply as an International Student

 - Transcript.
 You can upload or send your high school transcript, diploma, and any applicable external exams by email to Gersom Lopez.
 See details on how to submit your transcript below.

 - College Credits.
-You can upload or send your transcript (from all institutions attended) by email to Gersom Lopez.
+You can upload your transcripts to your admissions portal.
 See details on how to submit your transcript below.

 - Tests.
 Standardized testing is not required for admission into our masters program.
 However, GRE may be required for the MAT program.